 Table of Contents

-The Coral Pink Sand Dunes are unique in the fact that they are not formed near water like most sand dunes.
+What makes these sand dunes unique is that they aren’t formed near water like most sand dunes.

 The dunes are estimated to be about 10-15,000 years old and were created by eroding Navajo Sandstone cliffs.